Can I Remove the Doors Between My House and Conservatory?

 - Legal requirement: Building Regulations approval is mandatory; planning permission is not required

-- Structural consideration: Most external walls are load-bearing; widening the opening requires a steel beam (RSJ)
+- Structural consideration: Most external walls are load-bearing; widening requires a steel beam (RSJ)

 Why Are Doors Required in the First Place?